 Some business decisions just aren’t easy, like which markets to go after and which customers to say no to.
-But they can become easier when made in context.
+But they can become easier when made in the proper context.

 Context matters.
-In this case, the context I’m referring to is strategy.
-Many businesses believe they can operate without a clear strategy.
-While it’s possible, in many cases it doesn’t drive the sales you need.
+In this case, the context I’m referring to is a strategy.
+Many business owners believe they can operate without a clear strategy.
+While it’s possible, in many cases it doesn’t drive sufficient sales.
 Your strategy is a critical filter for the constant barrage of decisions your sales and marketing teams need to make every day.

 How does that work?
 You have to have the critical components of your strategy clearly defined.

 The critical components of strategies that drive sales are:

 Your vision is your story about what you are building and why.
 It is a detailed description of the product, service or technology.
 It includes the size; including the number of people, locations, units, revenue or anything else that will define your size.
 It details what it will look like including the product, the packaging, and the locations.